centralbarbarioli/namesilo_ddns/README.md

 ## How to use:
 * Download and save the shell script.
-* Either
-  * Modify the script, set `DOMAIN`, `HOSTS`, and `APIKEY` at the beginning of the script.
+* Copy namesilo_ddns.conf.sample somewhere, chmod 600 and set `DOMAIN`, `HOSTS`, and `APIKEY`.
 You may optionally change the `TTL`.
-* or
-  * Copy namesilo_ddns.conf.sample somewhere, chmod 600 and add the above details to it.
-* Set file permission to make it executable.
+* Set file permission to make the script executable.
 * Create cronjob (optional)

 ## Manual test: